karawin/KaRadio32_4/README.md

 ## STATE
 Release 2.2 R1 Stable

+Verson adapted to ESP_IDF 4.4
+Work in progress, do not use.

 Works on any esp32 board.
 See the boards directory for a list of pre-configured boards.
 See : [Hardware configuration partition](HardwareConfig.md)